 Join us for our department open houses!
-Nearly 20 programs are eager to share information about student support and opportunities.
-Click on a program of interest and join their Zoom meeting.
-You may come-and-go from one open house to the next, as you would in person.
-If there are already a lot of people in the meeting, please ask your questions in the Zoom Chat.
+Over 30 departments and programs are eager to share information about student support, opportunities, and involvement at Gonzaga.
+You may come and go from one open house to the next, as you would in person.
+If there are already a lot of people in the meeting, please ask your questions in the Zoom chat.

 Assistant Vice President for Career and Professional Development

 Ray Angle, Assistant Vice President for Career and Professional Development, loves helping students on their professional journey.
 In the Center for Career and Professional Development, Ray and his team are here to assist you in everything from resume and cover letter writing, to connecting you with alumni mentors through our ZagsConnect portal and other networking events.
 CPD also tracks next destination student data, gives career direction advice, offers mock interviews, and so much more.

 Associate Director of Academic Advising and Assistance

 The Center for Student Academic Success is here to make sure you have the tools to succeed while you are at Gonzaga.
 Jill Culley, Associate Director of Academic Advising and Assistance, is here today to give you an initial look at all of the resources CSAS has for you, ranging from Academic Advising and Assistance with academic progression plans, to connecting students to Disability Resources for an alternative learning plan, and everything in between, including free academic tutors.